California Games: the first surfing video game

 After the release for the Commodore 64, California Games was ported to Amiga, Apple IIGS, Atari 2600, Atari ST, Atari Lynx, DOS, Sega Mega Drive, Amstrad CPC, ZX Spectrum, Nintendo Entertainment System, MSX and Sega Master System.

-In 1993, California Games 2arrives with better graphics, sound and new sports.
+In 1993, California Games 2 arrived with better graphics, improved sound and new sports.
 Surfing is replaced by bodyboarding and at the end of your wave ride you'd get a nice message: "Get a virtual life, dude".

-System 3, the company who owns the title, recently announced plans to re-release California Games in the new video game consoles.
-Nintendo's Wii might be the first to get the revival nostalgia.
+System 3, the company who owns the title, recently announced plans to re-release California Games in the future new video game consoles.
+Luckily, Nintendo's Wii might be the first to duck dive into revival and nostalgia.

 Meanwhile, play and enjoy online surfing games.